mghersher/nyc_hpd_311_network_viz/README.md

 The visualizations that these notebooks produce can be found in output as .html files.

+### Where to find visualizations
+The notebooks generate HTML versions of the visualizations that can be found in the output folder and downloaded/loaded into your browser.
+The notebooks also use the Plotly API to publish the visualizations to the Plotly website.
+You can find the URLs of these visualizations following the cells of the form: `py.plot(fig, filename = [filename], auto_open=True)`.
+To use the structure of these notebooks to publish your own graphs you will need to create a credentials.json file containing their plotly username and API key.

 ### Primary packages
 The notebooks rely heavily on the following packages:
 - pandas 0.25.3